Public Shows for All!

 Shows last about 30 minutes.
 Seats are first come, first served and may fill up fast.
 Doors open at 6:30p.

-- Beyond Bizarre + Telescope Viewing: I wonder...what sort of weird things are in the universe?
+- Beyond Bizarre: Strange Things in Space: I wonder...what sort of weird things are in the universe?
 Discover the bizarre properties of some of the strangest things in space.
 From our very own solar system to the edges of the universe, there are a lot of mysteries yet to be solved.
-Afterweard, take a look at the Moon and other objects visible through our telescopes (weather permitting).

 Fridays at 7p - Live Guided Tours of the Universe